venkateshk111/terraform-beginners-guide/08-Terraform-Resource-Meta-Arguments/README.md

     - If ***count*** is **set to 0**, it **will not create any instances of the resource**.
     - You can also **use expressions** to determine the count dynamically.
     - When each instance is created, it has its own distinct infrastructure object associated with it, so **each can be managed separately**.
 When the configuration is applied, each object can be created, destroyed, or updated as appropriate.
+    - ***`count.index`***
+        - ***count.index*** is a spacial variable used in conjunction with the *count* Meta Argument.
+        - ***count.index*** allows you to access the current index of a resource instance within a count block.
+        - This can be particularly useful when you need to make resource configurations that are unique or depend on their position in the list of instances created by count.

     - **Note** : A **given resource or module block cannot use both ***count***** and ***for_each*** .

 - **Example**: